 First Time Home Buyers Tips

-Purchasing your first home is a huge step and quite possibly is the largest financial decision you’ll ever make.
-Many Central Texas first time home buyers can be discouraged by the home buying process.
-They continue to avoid home ownership while throwing their money away on rent.
-However, if you breakdown the home buying process in to the simple steps below, you will find the process less intimidating.
+Purchasing your first home is a huge step and it will quite possibly be the largest financial decision you’ll ever make.
+Many Central Texas first time home buyers are overwhelmed by the home buying process.
+Renters continue to avoid home ownership while throwing money away on rent.
+However, if you breakdown the home buying process in to the simple steps below, you will find the process much less intimidating.

 Use a REALTOR® during your home buying process.
 First-time home buyers and experienced buyers alike are far better off using a licensed real estate professional.
-Your REALTOR® at Longhorn Realty will have access to information posted on Austin MLS such as surveys, restrictions and disclosures that is not available to the unlicensed public.
-A Longhorn Realty REALTOR® also has professional contacts, information about communities, builders, future developments that can be invaluable to a buyer.
-As your exclusive buyers agent we will have your best interests at heart and we will be a tremendous help to you through the home buying process.
-Contact Longhorn Realty to help guide you step by step with your first home purchase.
-Read more info on why you should use a REALTOR®.
+A REALTOR® at Longhorn Realty will have access to information and documents on MLS such as surveys, restrictions and disclosures that is not available to the unlicensed public.
+A Longhorn Realty REALTOR® will also have contacts and information such as, inspectors, lenders, community information, and contractors that can be invaluable to a buyer.
+Read more information on why you should use a REALTOR®.

 Get Pre-Approved for a loan.
-Getting pre-approved from a lender is one of the single most important things you can do when getting ready to shop for your first home.
-Once you’ve talked to a lender and reviewed your loan options and decided on the right one for you, it’s time to get pre-approved.
-You’ll need to provide the lender with details of your credit, income and assets to start the process.
-The bank will verify everything and issue a pre-approval letter that tells you, and the sellers, how much the bank is willing to loan you.
+Getting pre-approved from a lender is the single most important thing you can do when getting ready to shop for your first home.
+Once you’ve talked to a lender and reviewed your loan options, it’s time to get pre-approved.
+You’ll need to provide the lender with details of your credit, income, liabilities, assets and tax returns to get the process started.
+The lender will verify everything and issue a pre-approval letter that tells you and sellers, how much you are qualified for.
 Click here to read more about why you need to be pre-approved by a lender.

 List what you need in a home.
-Based on the housing budget you figured, and where you want to live, compile a list of what you’d like to have in your first home.
+Based on your housing budget, and where you want to live, compile a list of what you’d like to have in your first home.
 Research is helpful when putting together your list.
-Check out some homes in your price range online to get a feel for what your money will buy, and make your wish list based on the homes you see.
+Check out homes in your price range online to get a feel for what your money can buy, and make your wish list based on those homes in your price range.

 Start your home search.
 Decide on a location and identify the features you want in a home.
-Check local listings, compare prices of similar homes and consult with your REALTOR® to help determine the amount you can expect to pay.
-Start your online home search in the Austin real estate market by clicking here.
+Check local listings, compare prices of similar homes and consult with your REALTOR® to help determine an estimated purchase price.
+Start your online home search in the Central Texas real estate market by clicking here.

 Make the offer.
-Sometimes you hear that the amount of your initial offer should be a percent below the seller’s asking price or a percent less than you’re really willing to pay.
-In reality, the offer depends on the basic laws of supply and demand.
-If many buyers are competing for homes, then sellers will likely get full-price offers or more.
-If demand is weak, then offers below the asking price may be in order.
+You may hear that your initial offer should be a percent below the seller’s asking price.
+In reality offers should use recent comps as a basis.
+If multiple buyers are competing for a home, then sellers may likely get full list price or more.
+If demand is weak, then offers below asking price may be in order.
 Because counter-offers are common, it’s important for buyers to remain in close contact with their REALTOR® during the negotiation process.

-Get a home inspection by a licensed professional.
-Its always a good investment for buyers to pay for a home inspection.
-Home inspections are usually performed during the option period, just in case major deficiencies are found and the seller is not willing to pay to have them corrected.
+Get a home inspection by a licensed inspector.
+Its always a good idea for buyers to get a home inspection.
+Home inspections are almost always performed during the option period.
+If major deficiencies are found in the inspection and the seller is not willing to have them corrected you will have the option to terminate the contract during the option period.
 A home inspection is key to really understanding the condition of the home that you are buying.

-Close on your property.
-Next to moving day, closing is the last step in buying your property.
-The down payment is due at closing and is usually required to be wired to the title company.
-Closing costs are various fees incurred behind the scenes to process the loan, appraisals, county filings, surveys, title search, legal costs and so on.
-All of the different closing costs items add up, but are required, so accepting and understanding early on will make this less surprising.
-When you first apply for a loan, your lender is required by law to give you an estimate of your loan costs, which shows in detail what the estimated closing costs are expected to be.
+Closing on your property.
+Next to moving day, closing is the last step in the buying process.
+Contact the title company for the safest way to get your down payment to them.
+Closing costs are various fees incurred to process the loan, appraisals, county filings, surveys, title search, legal costs and so on.
+All of the different closing costs items add up, so understanding early on what these are and why will make the cost less surprising.
+When you first apply for a loan, your lender is required by law to give you an estimate of your loan costs, which shows in detail what the estimated closing costs may be.